 In a lifetime, the human being is continuously trying to find its own purpose on this Earth.
-Very few of us can truly say they found their own intent in this life.
-Our own hobbies, various jobs we go through, the books we read, the places we visit are the real proof we continue to search until the final moment.
+Very few of us can truly say they found their own purpose in this life.
+Our own hobbies, various jobs we go through, the books we read, the places we visit are the real proof we keep looking for something until a moment.

-This is how I felt when my own fate took my steps through Rome, feeling like I was born again.
-I could see how the modern life, present at every corner, is blending with the ancient ruins, making me thinking where we came from, and what we’re looking for.
-I realized that almost 3000 past years means almost nothing, I realized how ephemeral the life is, I knew there was no healing time, but then was the time for me to see, feel, and touch the beginning of this world, to feel how the birth of this civilization has become contemporarily with us, how we have emerged from a modern world in the middle of creation.
+This is how I felt when I found my steps taking me through Rome, feeling like I was born again.
+I could see how the modern life, present at every corner, blends with the ancient ruins, making me think where we come from, and what we look for.
+I perceived that almost 3000 past years means almost nothing.
+I realized how fleeting the life is, I knew there was no time to heal, but then it was the time for me to see, feel, and touch the beginning of this world, to feel how the birth of this civilization became contemporary with us, how we came out of a modern world in the midst of creation.

 Some might say it’s just a pile of ruins, but I have learned to see more than that.
 The ruins that hold the world itself on top of it, the inscriptions that show us the story of their own accomplishment, the statues that seem they’ve come from a parallel life, they are only the real proof of our own life, of our own ancestors, the written history remained real as it can be – and one of the best preserved example is the Trajan’s Column, where the sculpted reliefs are depicting entirely the Dacian campaign, while funded by the rich spoils from the same campaign.

-This epicentre of the Roman Republic, this legendary city that was built by one of the famous brothers suckled by the she-wolf is the place we can feel reborn from our own ash, we can feel like we’ve been sleeping for years and now it’s our time to wake up like a newborn, with a new vision and a new perspective.
+This epicentre of the Roman Republic, the legendary city that was built by one of the famous brothers suckled by the she-wolf, is the place I could feel the humanity was reborn from our own ashes.
+It’s like we’ve been sleeping for years, and now it’s our time to wake up like a newborn, with a new vision and a new perspective.

 Same as The Coliseum is the symbol of Rome, the Roman Forum is another place full of historical ruins, where we could still find the legacy of this great empire.